 My son has always been a shy child and so I jumped at the chance to do the HIPPY with him in the hope that it would prepare him with the skills required for kindy.
 We also attend the fortnightly Group Meetings with other HIPPY parents and it’s not unusual for him to turn his back on people when they are trying to talk to him, and so it was no surprise that when we first attended group, my son would not leave my side and would not talk to anybody.
 As the weeks went on he eventually started with the odd hello to his Tutor and familiar faces.
 Over time he became less reserved and involved himself in activities he usually wouldn’t join in.
 At today’s group he left my side without any prompting and played outside for the entire morning.
 I saw a new confidence in him.
 Attending Group Meetings has really helped my son socially and this will have such a positive impact when it comes to starting kindy next year.

 Story from a HIPPY parent

 As a learning program, HIPPY aims to instil a love of learning in both children and their HIPPY parents by:

 Research points conclusively to the crucial importance of the early years in shaping and influencing lifelong outcomes and development.
-Experiences early in life will impact significantly on childhood learning and development, and on adult education, emotional wellbeing, and physical and mental health outcomes.